cookies-xor-cream/HugoTest/content/posts/poetry/testing/giving_up_means_meeting_halfway.md

+---
+tags: ['Myself']
-Giving Up Means Meeting Halfway In Space And Halfway In Time
+title: Giving Up Means Meeting Halfway In Space And Halfway In Time
+date: 2023-03-03
+---

 We've got a minute and an hour hand,
 But I need to count the seconds down,